GenesisFR/DS1TroubleshootingGuide/README.md

 Add `zonematch = true` to the top of [\<config-file\>](#glossary) (or [\<config-file-LOA\>](#glossary) for LOA) to directly boot into the MP menu if your `Multiplayer` button is grayed out (not necessary if you're using the retail version or the [LOA fix](#enable-loa)).

-Since ZoneMatch went down in 2006, you can use an open source reimplementation called [OpenZone](https://www.nexusmods.com/dungeonsiege1/mods/264).
+Since ZoneMatch went down in 2006, you can use an open source reimplementation called [OpenZone](https://github.com/algr000/open-zone).

-You can either install it manually or download and run the [DS1 reg patch](https://github.com/GenesisFR/RegPatches) from [\<path-to-game\>](#glossary) (select option 6).
+You can download and run the [DS1 reg patch](https://github.com/GenesisFR/RegPatches) from [\<path-to-game\>](#glossary) (select option 6) in order to make the game point to the OpenZone master server.

 Keep in mind it's still in beta, may not work for you and has its own issues that won't be covered in this guide for the time being.
 For assistance, you can post on Discord or Nexus.